 Homer L. King, Lebanon, Missouri, April 20.-I had the pleasure of hearing the Jones-Gainer debate, at Long Branch, near Lawrenceburg, Tenn., and served as time-keeper for Brother Jones.
-At the close of the debate Brother Gay and I delivered a "double-header" discourse at Howard's Chapel, Brother C. C. Rawdon's home church.
+At the close of the debate Brother Gay and I deliv-ered a "double-header" discourse at Howard's Chapel, Brother C. C. Rawdon's home church.
 We enjoyed meeting old friends and making new ones.
 The 9th inst.
 I baptized a young man at my home church, Lees Summit.
 The fifth Sunday inst.
 I am to be with the faithful at Claxton, near Lebanon.
-I am to begin a series of meetings with the Bell Mead congregation in Waco, Texas, the first Sunday in May, and continue for about two weeks. if interest demands.
+I am to begin a series of meetings with the Bell Mead congregation in Waco, Texas, the first Sunday in May, and continue for about two weeks, if interest demands.
 I hope to stop off at McAlister, Okla., for a few sermons on my way back home.
 The first Sunday in June I am to begin a mission meeting under the tent, in Ada, Oklahoma, and from there to Sulphur for a meeting and singing school.
 We would like to have all the co-operation in the mission meeting in Ada we can get, for I am sure we will need it.
 I hope all brethren in reach will get ready to attend.
 I expect to travel by train most of the time this year, as it is too expensive to travel alone in a car, and the wife is planning to attend to the keeping of the home this summer.
 Let us pray and work for the cause of the Master.
 May all be in readiness for meetings this summer.

 Wm.
 Freeman Jones, Iberia, Mo .- Meeting at Howard chapel closed with A. M. service, March 19th; began at Long Branch, Tenn., same afternoon, continuing over April 2nd.
 March 28-29 I met Bro.
 J. M. Gainer in public discussion on class and cups questions, at Long Branch, where our loyal brethren worship on Lord's day afternoons.
 Both Howard Chapel and Long Branch brethren and myself appreciate the sacrifice which Bros.
-Homer L. King and Homer A. Gay made, to come to our assistance in the discussion, which I believe has proved a great setback to the innovators in the vicinity of Lawrenceburg, Jenn.
+Homer L. King and Homer A: Gay made, to come to our assistance in the discussion, which I believe has proved a great setback to the innovators in the vicinity of Lawrenceburg, Jenn.
 Also we appreciate the coming of Bros.
 Chas.
 Lee and Chester King of Lebanon, Mo., to encourage us.
 Bro.
 Chester is one of our most zealous young evangelists, for whom we expect a bright future in the Lord's needy cause.
 I discoursed at Howard chapel two Lord's day mornings while at Long Branch.
 April 3rd I went to New Salem, near Brookhaven, Miss., where I sojourned in the good home of our worthy preaching brother, T. E. Smith, while laboring with those brethren several days.
 April 11th I came to Lowery congregation, Alabama, where I am in a good meeting.
 From here I go to Early congregation to conclude my labors in Alabama.
-I write this in the good gregations mentioned, also edifying sojourn in were well received everywhere I went, and all inamong these zealous brethren.
-I baptized a noble think they are both real good books, and I freely
+I write this in the good home of Bro.
+F. T. Harrison.
+Sorry that lack of space forbids me detailing my visits with all congregations mentioned, also edifying sojourn in hospitable homes of good brethren.
+My labors were well received everywhere I went, and all invited me back.
+I have six meetings already booked in the southland for 1940, and enjoy my work among these zealous brethren.
+I baptized a noble young man at Howard Chapel.